At a Glance

 What Are the Next Steps After Getting a Diagnosis?

-Once a diagnosis of obstructive sleep apnea is confirmed, a health care provider can recommend appropriate treatment.
+Once a diagnosis of obstructive sleep apnea is confirmed, a healthcare provider can recommend appropriate treatment.
 The focus of treatment is to reduce symptoms and long-term health risks by preventing the airway from becoming blocked while a person sleeps.

 In addition to treatments to improve breathing during sleep, doctors often recommend addressing any underlying health issues that may be caused by or contribute to breathing disruptions.
 They may also recommend making lifestyle changes that can decrease the symptoms or severity of OSA.
 Lifestyle changes may include: